Refinitiv/websocket-api/Applications/Examples/EDP/CSharp/README.md

 `--auth_url`      | OPTIONAL.
 URL of the EDP Gateway.
 Defaults to https://api.refinitiv.com:443/auth/oauth2/beta1/token.
 `--discovery_url` | OPTIONAL.
 URL of the Service Discovery EDP Gateway.
 Defaults to https://api.refinitiv.com/streaming/pricing/v1/.
 `--hotstandby`    | OPTIONAL.
 Indicates whether or not the example operates in hot standby mode.
 Defaults to false.
 `--region`        | OPTIONAL.
 Specifies a region to get endpoint(s) from the service discovery.
-The region is either "amer" or "emea".
+The region is either "amer", "emea", or "apac".
 Defaults to "amer".
 `--ric`           | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`         | OPTIONAL.
 Identifier for a resource name.
 Defaults to trapi.
 `--service`       | OPTIONAL.
 The requested service name or service ID.
 Defaults to ELEKTRON_DD.